mathias-buder/Double-Door-Control/README.md

 # Flashing the Board Over USB

-Flashing the Door Control System to the hardware can be done over USB using a simple batch script that will be provided by the software team.
+Flashing the Door Control System to the hardware can be done over USB using a simple batch script that will be provided by the software team/owner.
 This script automates the process of loading the compiled firmware onto the board, making it quick and easy to update the system without needing detailed knowledge of the underlying programming.

 ### Flashing Instructions

-1. **Obtain the Batch Script**: You will receive a batch script file (`flash.bat`) from the software team.
-This script is pre-configured to flash the firmware to the board over USB.
+1. **Obtain the software release**: You will receive a software release package named like `v1.2.3-0-g1a2b3c4_20241224_121212.zip` from the software team.
+This package contains the following items:
+   - `firmware_v1.2.3-0-g1a2b3c4.bin`: Compiled firmware binary for the Door Control System.
+   - `program_board.bat`: Batch script file for flashing the firmware to the board over USB.
+   - `platformio.ini`: The platform specific configuration file that is required by the batch script.
+   - `docs`: Documentation folder containing manual, software description, and other relevant information in english and german.

 2. **Connect the Board**: Plug the hardware board into your computer via a USB cable.
 Ensure that the board is powered on and detected by your computer.

 3. **Run the Batch Script**:
+   - Extract release package contents to a folder on your computer.
-   - Locate the `flash.bat` script provided.
+   - Locate the `program_board.bat` script inside the extracted folder.
    - Double-click on the batch file to execute it.
    - The script will automatically find the correct port, upload the firmware, and flash the board.